MarkoPerkusic/bookstore/README.md

     pip install -r requirements.txt

+> **_NOTE:_**
 Make sure to have PostgreSQL installed and running.
 You'll need to manually create books in the database, as the application currently does not have functionality to create books automatically.
+Add the value of your database url to the DATABASE_URL key in your .env file.

 ## Usage